Facilities Bldg. 104

 Everyone can help by sorting recyclables into the proper category (paper, cardboard, plastic, and aluminum) and by taking recycling containers to centralized collection areas.
 We want to do our part by keeping these materials out of the landfills.
 The more we do, the more we keep the recycling stream clean and will have a tremendous impact for generations to come.
 Taking these steps can also help make the new recycling program a success, which is important because the College has limited funds and man power.

-Contact Don Wells at ext.
+Contact Sean Stanton at ext.
 4242, for help with your office clean-up, campus event, help separating your recyclables, upgrading your present container or if your department has other types of recycling that should be considered.
 Click here to complete the form and submit to Fix It to order or upgrade recycling containers.
 SLCC recycling wants all used ink and toner cartridges for printers, copy machines, and other equipment.
 Click here for instructions on how to contribute.
 Congratulations to the SLCC recycling team for taking first in film plastic category at RecycleMania.